 Quick Answer: What "Hidden Costs" Really Means

 A hidden cost in property management is any fee that isn't part of the headline monthly management percentage.
-A company advertising "6% management" may still charge for setup, lease renewals, contractor markups, inspections, vacancy, and cancellation.
+A company advertising "6% management" may still charge for setup, lease renewals, contractor markups, inspections, and cancellation.
 None of those show up on the marketing page — they only appear in the fine print of the management agreement.

 The result is predictable: landlords compare two companies by their headline percentage, pick the lower number, and quietly pay more all year.
 A clean 7% with zero hidden fees almost always beats 6% with five add-ons.

-The 8 Most Common Hidden Fees in Tracy Property Management
+The 7 Most Common Hidden Fees in Tracy Property Management

 Here's the full list of hidden fees Tracy landlords most commonly get charged in 2026, with typical dollar amounts: